 Class attendance policy: In this fully online course, your attendance will be checked by the instructor via the number of assignments you have completed.
-More specifically, if you do not complete three or more consecutive assignments (e.g., chapter quizzes 3 and 4 as well as financial ratios homework), you will be dropped from the course immediately.
+More specifically, if you do not complete three or more consecutive assignments (e.g., Smartbook quiz#4 as well as both homework assignments), you will be dropped from the course immediately.

 Assignment submission policy: All the assignments need to be submitted by the due date and time.
 Late work will not be accepted and will receive a zero grade unless you have a university-granted official excuse.
-On the other side, for instance, due to your "special" situation, if you have not been able to submit your assignment timely and are still interested in completing it, the instructor will assess your situation upon your request and may offer you a "one-time" exception to do so with a 20% of deduction of your grade.
+On the other side, for instance, due to your "special" situation, if you have not submitted your assignment (except both exams) timely and are still interested in completing it, the instructor will assess your situation upon your request and may offer you another opportunity to do so with a 20% of deduction of your grade.